 WHICH IS THE BEST METHOD?

-EXTRA – MANUALLY MUTE
+EXTRA) MANUALLY MUTE WEBSITE

 As a small extra, we can actually quickly mute a tab (temporarily) by right-clicking on it, mute site.
 Good for silencing the noisy sites quickly.

 - Autoplay Policies In Chrome – Chrome Developer

 - How to Run Chromium with flags – Chromium Project